JHopkins1992/Week13-Project1-JohnH/README.md

 SSH into the control node and follow the steps below:
 - Copy the yml file to ansible folder.
 - Update the config file to include remote users, host ip address, and published ports.
-- Run the playbook, and navigate to the Kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to the Kibana to check that the installation has worked as expected.

 Answer the following questions to fill in the blanks:
 - Which file is the playbook? .yml file
 - Where do you copy it? /etc/ansible, /etc/ansible/files, and /etc/ansible/roles depending on the .yml file.
 - Which file do you update to make Ansible run the playbook on a specific machine? /etc/ansible/hosts and /etc/ansible/ansible.cfg.
 - How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-Edit the /etc/ansible/hosts file with the approriate IP addresses.
+You can specify which machine by editing the /etc/ansible/hosts file with the approriate IP addresses.
 - Which URL do you navigate to in order to check that the ELK server is running? http://<local.host>:5601/app/kibana#/home